-The publisher sells the ad inventory for a fixed price for a specific amount of time.
-This model is not so common and typically involves selling inventory directly to advertisers.
+The publisher sells the ad inventory for a fixed price for a specific time.
+This model is uncommon and typically involves selling inventory directly to advertisers.

-Why do mobile publishers need an ad network?
+Why do mobile publishers need an ad network after all?

 App revenue is also soaring.
 Despite the pandemic, mobile advertising spending in the US reached $96 billion and is expected to reach $117 billion in 2021.

 There is a huge potential for revenue in mobile advertising.
 If you are thinking of monetizing via mobile ads, consider using an ad network.
 The web sells your ad space to marketers and advertisers, getting the highest paying possible bids for your space.
 When using an ad network, you sell the ad space in your app or mobile website and generate passive income.

 An ad network provides revenue while enhancing the user experience by showing related ads.
 As a publisher, you’ll want a network that protects your reputation by serving highly targeted advertising in various ad formats.